Te Toi Uku – Crown Lynn & Clayworks Museum: Collections

 The collection consists of over 6,000 objects from the 1880s to present.
 While the collections mostly consist of Crown Lynn ceramics, there are also a number of objects related to the early brick and pipe industries in West Auckland.

 Crown Lynn

-The Richard Quinn collection makes up a large fraction of Te Toi Uku's collection of Crown Lynn spanning from the 1940s to the 1980s.
+The Richard Quinn collection makes up a large proportion of Te Toi Uku's collection of Crown Lynn spanning from the 1940s to the 1980s.
 The collection spans objects such as dinnerware, nursery ware and vitrified porcelain.
 This also includes the Valerie Ringer Monk collection, donated by collector and author of two books on Crown Lynn; Crown Lynn Collectors Handbook and Crown Lynn A New Zealand Icon.
 As well as the Carl Larsen collection which include ceramics from early Crown Lynn designer, Frank Carpay.

 West Auckland Clay & Brick Industries

 Te Toi Uku's collection also includes objects and machinery from the former Waitakere City Council, which are significant to the wider West Auckland clay industry.
 Highlighting the developments in production techniques over time.
 Notably the museum's collection also includes historic bricks from the collection of Auckland historian, J.T Diamond.
 As well as extensive documentation and photographs of West Auckland industrial history.

 The collections also includes pieces from 1980s company Studio Ceramics.